 It’s easy to practice the perfect basketball free throw all by yourself, become a great hoops shooter and then quit before you ever play with others.
 Your pride is left intact and you get to tell yourself: “This isn’t that hard, I could totally become great if I really wanted to.”

 This spares you having to face cruel, but crucial criticism and that you’re probably still very much a beginner, like all masters once were.
-You just switch fields and learn the basics of something else, which means you never get the feedback you would’ve needed to get to the next level in what you were doing before.
+You just switch fields and learn the basics of something else.
+But that means you never get the feedback you would’ve needed to get to the next level in what you were doing before.

 That’s why we Da Vinci people often end up job hopping and jumping from hobby to hobby, until we feel we’ve wasted a lot of time.
 Then we realize in our 40s that we might not even have enough time left to become true masters at all.
 In the long run, this lack of direction will make you much more miserable than any criticism ever could.
 So the next time things are about to get serious, don’t switch.